eliasbnk/dev-setup/README.md

 #### settings.json should be empty.

-type this into settings.json :
+type the following into settings.json :

 ```
     {